Bessarabian Peasants' Party: Parliamentary Bloc

 The party registered major gains in the election of November 1919, the first to involve all of Greater Romania.
 The PȚB was effectively in alliance with the Democratic Nationalist Party (PND), which was based in Romania-proper, with the Romanian National Party (PNR) of Transylvania, and the Democratic Union Party (PDU) of Bukovina.
 The PND leader, Nicolae Iorga, ran for the Assembly on a PȚB list at Orhei, alongside Vasile Stroescu, who was a doyen of the PNM and the emancipation movement.
 The PȚB also proposed eligible positions to Ion Nistor of the PDU and Iuliu Maniu of the PNR, but they turned down the offer.
 Artur Văitoianu, the nominally independent Prime Minister of Romania, approached the PȚB to become their candidate in Ismail County.
 Although favored by Halippa, this attempt was rejected by Inculeț, and became the first of several incidents separating the two leaders.

 Before this election, the PȚB had incorporated into its ranks an anticommunist group, the Bessarabian League against Bolshevism, whose founder, General Alexandru Anastasiu, ran on Peasantist lists for the Senate.
 However, according to the Romanian historian (and PNL politico) Gheorghe Brătianu, the Bessarabian votes were mainly drawn by the party's "far-left", reflecting the Bessarabian's public's rejection of the Romanian establishment.
 In Lăpușna County, the PȚB received backing from left-wing Jews, including formal pledges of support by the General Bund; the old leftist Zamfir Arbore successfully ran on the PȚB list for a Senate seat at Chișinău.

 Lastly, members of the PȚB administration were alleged by their political adversaries to have committed fraud and abuse of power, with the election taking place under a state of siege.
 Some consequently boycotted the election altogether.
 The Romanian League only put up candidates in Cahul County, which it won; it remained the only constituency not fully carried by the Peasantists.
 The PȚB had virtually no adversaries in Hotin and Ismail, for either the Assembly or the Senate.
-It was similarly unchallenged for the Assembly seats of Tighina.
+It was similarly unchallenged for the Assembly seats of Tighina, where the list was headed by Pantelimon Erhan.
 The Bessarabian Peasantists won the majority of regional votes and emerged as the third party nationally, with 72 seats in the Assembly—the PNL had 103, just ahead of its rival, the PNR, which had 99.
 Stroescu was the Assembly's oldest member, and as such entitled to lead procedures in the absence of an elected Assembly President; he was also the first Bessarabian to hold that distinction.
 The PȚB also sent 37 of its members to Senate, almost the totality of Bessarabian delegates to that chamber.